 Within just a few of hours of quitting, the alcoholic will begin to suffer withdrawal symptoms.
 Without access to proper medical care during this challenging period, he may turn back to drinking to alleviate his suffering.
 Should he choose to ride out the withdrawal alone, however, he puts himself in danger of dying due to withdrawal-induced seizures.

-Following detox at a partner facility, Serenity Lodge in Lake Arrowhead, California, offers our male Guests access to licensed and accredited treatment to help them identify the root of their addiction.
+Following detox at a partner facility, Serenity Lodge in Lake Arrowhead, California, offers our male clients access to licensed and accredited treatment to help them identify the root of their addiction.
 For co-occurring mental health and addiction issues, we offer effective dual diagnosis treatment as well.

 Our Lodge offers amenities such as private rooms, a library, pool, sauna, and professional recording studio to name a few.
-Our tranquil 22-acre setting gives our Guests a comfortable, understanding place to start their healing process.
+Our tranquil 22-acre setting gives our clients a comfortable, understanding place to start their healing process.

 If you’re living with an alcoholic husband, there’s hope to mend your broken relationship.
 Call Serenity Lodge today at 866.379.4365 to discuss how we can help you get back the husband you once knew.